Pixelmatic/pixelmatic.github.io/_posts/2020-01-16-setup-a-blog-site-on-github-with-jekyll.md

 ---
 layout: post
 title:  "Set up a blog on GitHub Pages with Jekyll"
-excerpt: "It's never too late to make yourself a personal blog site, as long as you would like to spend sometime on some writings for someone else to take a look when they are searching about the things you are sharing.
-I am saying this to myself when I decided to setup this site and write this blog as the first post on my site."
+excerpt: "It's never too late to make yourself a personal blog site, as long as you would like to spend sometime on some writings for someone else to take a look when they are searching about the things you are sharing."
 author: Stefan Liu
 categories: Tutorials
 tags: [ tutorials, jekyll, blog ]